joinmassive/akash-mass-deploy/README.md

 to an Akash-loaded Linux instance over SSH.

 Deployments are created with the user-supplied Akash wallet, certificate, and configuration files;
-active deployments are maximized by closing any that become stale and by maintaining an exclusion list of providers that fail repeatedly for the deployment configuration.
+active deployments are maximized by closing any that become stale and by maintaining a list of providers that fail repeatedly for the deployment configuration so should subsequently be avoided.

 ## Configuring